 Thank you for your interest in piano lessons with Teachers 2 Go, we have been bringing top quality piano teachers to homes in the greater Houston area since 2007.
 Piano has always been our cornerstone, and we now have the largest network of professional private music instructors and piano teachers in the Houston area.
-As the premier provider for in-home piano lessons in greater Houston, we also have a perfect A+ rating with the BBB.
+Our teachers are all professional teachers who provide music instruction that give their students a strong foundation, including music theory, ear training, sight-reading and performance.
+As the premier provider for in-home music lessons in greater Houston, we also have a perfect A+ rating with the BBB.
 Call Us

 Piano Lessons for Children